 Do manners matter?

 Of course they do.
 IEL promotes sportsmanlike behavior.
 No name-calling, gossiping, taunting, booing, sabotage, willful spooking of horses or anything of that nature.
 It will not be tolerated.
-And that goes for friends and family, too.
+And that goes for friends, family, and trainers too.
 Let’s all be supportive and compassionate.
 And if you can help out a fellow rider, do!
 If someone needs something and you can loan it to him or her, loan it, whether it’s duct tape, a safety pin or a saddle pad.
 We are all in this together.
 Don’t forget to be polite to the announcers, your trainers, your grooms and your parents.
 They deserve your gratitude and respect.

 So what are the rules?